 A child will be given sibling priority if they have a sibling on roll at the school concerned or a linked school and that sibling is still expected to be on roll at that school at the time of the child's admission.
+A child will not be eligible for sibling priority if their sibling is attending or due to attend a nursery that is attached to the school.

 If a sibling leaves the school concerned or a linked school after the application but before the national offer day, the applicant must let the School Admissions team know as this may affect the child's sibling priority.
 We reserve the right to withdraw an offer of a place that has been made on the basis of sibling priority if information comes to light that the applicant had claimed that priority in the knowledge that the child's sibling would have left the school or linked school by the time of the child's admission; or if the applicant failed to tell us of a change that took place prior to the national offer day that would affect the child's sibling priority.

 For the initial intake to an infant/junior school, a child will also be given sibling priority for admission if their sibling is attending an infant/junior school which operates shared sibling priority with the school and that sibling is still expected to be on roll at either school at the time of the child's admission.
-See Appendix 2 for community and voluntary controlled schools that will operate shared sibling priority for admission in 2023 for the purpose of the sibling criterion.
+See Appendix 2 for community and voluntary controlled schools that will operate shared sibling priority for admission in 2024 for the purpose of the sibling criterion.
 This will apply both at the initial allocation of places and also when prioritising the waiting list.
 Giving sibling priority has the effect of maximising the opportunity for children in the same family to be educated at the same school or at a school which operates shared sibling priority.